 Industry workshop and standards support.
-Each year, an industry workshop is conducted to encourage exchange of information about PV Reliability.
-Proceedings of the most recent workshop are available.
-Information about the 2012 workshop is available.
+Each year, an industry workshop is conducted to encourage the exchange of information about PV Reliability.
+Proceedings of past workshops are available.
 Laboratory personnel actively participate in writing and discussion of reliability, safety, and test and evaluation (T&E) standards.

 PV Reliability R&D helps to reduce cost by providing companies with the information they need to improve PV product lifetime, availability, and performance and decrease operation and maintenance costs of PV systems.
 Publications are available, which summarize these efforts.

 These projects, a joint effort between NREL and Sandia National Laboratories, are funded by the U.S. Department of Energy's Solar Energy Technologies Program.

 The PV Engineering and Reliability group at NREL sets priorities according to which efforts best help the PV industry grow.
 We welcome partnerships with industry toward achieving that goal.

 To have the highest impact, it is our intention to publish in the open literature.
 Companies wishing to keep all results confidential will be asked to pay for the work.
 We generally find that it is in everyone's best interests to publish reliability studies (with proprietary details omitted) so that the wider PV community may learn from them.